ArceLopera/ArceLopera.github.io/_posts/2012-05-21-iPercep2012StrawberryFresh.md

 header:
    teaser: /assets/images/Strawberry.png
 categories:
-  - Sensory Perception
+  - Food Quality Monitoring Systems
 tags:
-  - Food Perception
+  - Food Quality Perception
-  - Vegetable Freshness Perception
 ---

 Material perception studies focus on the analysis of visual cues that may underlie the ability